 A comprehensive eye exam is an important part of caring for your overall health whether you need vision correction or not.
 By looking into your eyes, your doctor can check for signs of serious health conditions like hypertension and diabetes.

-During a comprehensive eye exam, your VSP doctor will look for signs of glaucoma, perform tests to check your vision sharpness, determine your prescription strength, examine how your eyes work together, and check the fluid pressure in your eyes.
+During a comprehensive eye exam, your VSP network doctor will look for signs of glaucoma, perform tests to check your vision sharpness, determine your prescription strength, examine how your eyes work together, and check the fluid pressure in your eyes.
 She may also dilate your eyes to see if you have any eye conditions or signs of other serious health conditions.

 If you wear or want contacts, you need a contact lens exam in addition to a comprehensive eye exam.
 Your eye doctor will perform special tests during a contact lens exam to evaluate your vision with contacts.
 The first test will measure your eye surface to determine what size and type of contacts are best for you.
 Your doctor may also do a tear film evaluation to make sure you have enough tears to comfortably wear contacts.

 Once you have the correct fit and prescription for contacts, you'll need to decide whether you want disposable contacts or extended wear, and if you want your contacts to be colored.